 Differentiation of instruction shouldn’t be the bane of a teacher’s existence.
-Though there are many ideas for differentiated instruction out there, it seems overwhelming to attempt to do this for every single one of your students, and often, the question “what is differentiation” still lingers.
+Though there are many ideas for differentiated instruction out there, it seems overwhelming to attempt to do this for every single one of your students, and often, the question “what is differentiation” still lingers because of the misconceptions that surround the implementation and execution of a fully differentiated classroom model.

-Differentiation of instruction means meeting every student where they are in their learning so they can master the most content.
+Differentiation of instruction means meeting every student where they are in their learning so they can master the most content within the learning environment.
 Often it is not a question of “what”, but a question of “how”?

 When defining differentiation of instruction and explaining the creation of a student-centered environment, there is one thing that I have heard a number of times from the naysayers of student-centered learning: